AyushRG10/Virtual-Pet/README.md

 Enjoy your virtual pet! 🐾

 Animation library: This project uses the `rich` library to provide small line animations (spinners and live table updates) for a more pleasant terminal experience.

+Creature art: The CLI shows a small ASCII art pet (a dog–cat hybrid) that animates subtly while the UI updates.
+The artwork appears in the right-hand panel of the UI and changes frames to give a little movement.